rduivenvoorde/sectorplot/SectorPlot/help/source/index.rst

 2) creating a Postgres view which registres all sectors of one sectorplot (via db connection)

-3) create a Geoserver-layer based on this view (via Geoserver REST api)
+3) create a Geoserver-layer based on this view (via Geoserver REST api) NOTE!!
+Geoserver needs to have the sectorplot with the right username (sectorplot) and password (see hieradata, or https://wiki.cal-net.nl/display/CALNET3/Installatie+en+configuratie+van+de+sectorplotplugin)

 4) setting a default style for this layer ('sectorplot', as `sectorplot.sld` in sources)